TotalAV vs. Norton 2025: Which Guards Your Devices Better?

 Read Norton Antivirus Review

-In regards to performance, TotalAV met or exceeded all standards except web page loading and familiar application installation.
-So that means TotalAV slowed the loading of web pages and the installation of familiar applications in Windows machines more often than was considered acceptable by industry standards.
+For Windows, TotalAV had some issues with both protection and performance.
+In terms of performance, TotalAV met or exceeded the following benchmarks: downloads of frequently used applications, launches of standard software applications, and copying of files locally and in a network.
+However, TotalAV slowed the loading of webpages and the installation of familiar applications in Windows machines more often than was considered acceptable by industry standards.
 While some slowdown is expected, this was significant enough to dock TotalAV a half point.

 Windows